sveltejs/kit/documentation/docs/20-core-concepts/30-form-actions.md

 - reset the `<form>` element and invalidate all data using `invalidateAll` on a successful response
 - call `goto` on a redirect response
 - render the nearest `+error` boundary if an error occurs
+- [reset focus](/docs/accessibility#focus-management) to the appropriate element

-To customise the behaviour, you can provide a function that runs immediately before the form is submitted, and (optionally) returns a callback that runs with the `ActionResult`.
+To customise the behaviour, you can provide a `SubmitFunction` that runs immediately before the form is submitted, and (optionally) returns a callback that runs with the `ActionResult`.
 Note that if you return a callback, the default behavior mentioned above is not triggered.
 To get it back, call `update`.

 ```svelte
 <form